aidanreilly/man_synth/_posts/2017-1-24-spring-thing.md

 A(Spring reverb) -->|Reverb output| E(Main Out)
 B(Mixer/VCA)-->C(Bandpass filter)
 C(Bandpass filter)-->|Reverb input|A(Spring reverb)
-A(Spring reverb) -->|Reverb output| B(Mixer/VCA)
+A(Spring reverb) -->|Reverb output|B(Mixer/VCA)
 </div>
 <sup><i>Basic spring reverb feedback patch</i></sup>

 ## Add a metallic flavour to an FM modulation

 Here is a neat idea - put your FM oscillator through a spring reverb to add extra character to the modulation.
 It lends a really grainy sound to the FM modulation.
-It works best with simple waveforms like sine waves.
-Some of the usual thing you can do with spring reverbs in the context of modular synthesis apply here too - experiment with adding filters and other signal modifers in series with the spring reverb in the VCO FM signal path.
+This works best with simple waveforms like sine waves.
+Some of the usual things you can do with spring reverbs in the context of modular synthesis apply here too - experiment with adding filters and other signal modifers in series with the spring reverb in the VCO FM signal path.

-This can also work with just a single VCO.
+This can also work with a single self-patched VCO.
 Try patching an attenuated sine output from a VCO back to it's own FM input.
 Dialed in just right, it can yield a nitty-gritty flavour to the sound.

 <div class="mermaid">
 graph TD;